From a swimming pool turned urban jungle, to a church carpeted with green, these are some of the most spectacular spots that nature has taken over.

 Mother Nature has a remarkable knack for cleaning up after humans.
 For centuries, all over the world, she has been working her magic, transforming decrepit man-made structures into something naturally beautiful.
-So beautiful, in fact, that urban explorers flock from far and wide to experience these hidden gems.
+So beautiful, in fact, that urban explorers flock from far and wide to experience these reclaimed gems.

-It’s no wonder; when nature takes back control over urban areas, breathtaking scenes are created.
+When nature takes back control over urban areas, breathtaking scenes are created.
 There’s something so serene about the way vines weave into the cracks of old brickwork, and trees nestle themselves into the gaps where windows once were.

-Over the past few weeks, we’ve been keeping an eye out for these special, sometimes secret locations where nature has reclaimed built structures that have fallen into disrepair.
 From an abandoned swimming pool turned urban jungle, to a dilapidated church carpeted with green, these are some of the most spectacular spots that nature has taken over.

 It’s a bit of a mystery why the 19th century Chapelle de l'Ange au Violon was abandoned decades ago, and nature has added to the allure by giving the crumbling church a green facelift.

 Situated in the south of France, the old chapel has tiles carpeted with foliage, while the sunlight streams through what remains of the stained glass windows.